Table of Contents

 - the breach’s damage to the business.

-You must prove to the court that your business will face irreparable damage unless an injunction is granted.
-You can do that by showing the court the real loss and damage your business has suffered as a result of the breach.
+Additionally, you must prove to the court that your business will face irreparable damage unless they enforce an injunction.
+You can do this by showing the court the real loss and damage your business has suffered as a result of the breach.

 Prospects of Success